amazon-connect/amazon-connect-realtime-transcription/README.md

     - transcriptionEnabled
         - Possible values are either `TRUE` or `FALSE`
         - default behavior if this is not passed is FALSE (no transcription will occur)
-        - This value can be set dyncamically in the Amazon Connect Contact Flow as a contact attribute that the trigger lambda function then keys off of to pass to this Java lambda function
+        - This value can be set dyncamically in the Amazon Connect Contact Flow as a contact attribute that the trigger lambda function will use and pass to this Java lambda function
 - Create (or use an existing) S3 bucket for the audio files to be uploaded
 - If you would like to use the real-time transcription feature:
     - Create a DynamoDB table, with the "Partition Key" of `ContactId`, and "Sort Key" of `StartTime`